Fine Art has been added to My Courses

 Enrichment

-Trips and visiting speakers are organised throughout the year in order to inspire students and give them a broader understanding of Graphic Communication.
+Trips and visiting speakers are organised throughout the year in order to inspire students and give them a broader understanding of Fine Art.
 These will come at a variable cost but we will always keep costs down wherever we can.

 Resources